 ii.
 Battery Grip

 The near field communication is a technology that enables your camera to connect and pair wirelessly with other compatible devices.
 This feature mostly works in connection with Wi-Fi; which the D7200 has as mentioned above.

 The NFC feature is one you would greatly enjoy while using the D7200 if you share images and videos a lot.

 The Nikon D7200 supports a battery grip that is usually attached to the camera.
 This is used to hold a secondary battery as a backup for the main battery.
 It also allows for better handling of the camera during shots.

 The D7200 uses the MB-D15 as its battery grip while the D7500 lacks it altogether.

 Unique Pros – Nikon D7500 vs D7200

-This section deals with the advantages these cameras have other the other.
+This section deals with the advantages these cameras have over the other.